-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage and lockdown Daemon ToolsPro using PolicyPak.

 I’ve already got Daemon Tools installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up this application from the start menu and go to Tools | Preferences we see a number of settings here for us to configure.

 I’ll go to “General” where I can control how this application starts and performs updates.
 “Confirmations” has settings concerning the mounting and unmounting of virtual drives.
 Finally, in “Connections” I have important proxy and authentication settings that I definitely don’t want my users messing with.

 Let’s see how we can ensure compliance and perform desktop management of settings quickly using PolicyPak.
 I’ll go ahead and switch over to my Management Station computer.

 We’ll go ahead and right click over our “East Sales Users”, “Create a GPO” and we’re going to call it “Lockdown Daemon Tools.”
 So this GPO is now associated with the “East Sales Users.”
 I’ll right click over it.
 I’ll click “Edit…” I’ll dive down under “User Configuration,” “PolicyPak/Applications/New/Application.”
 There it is, “PolicyPak for Daemon Tools Pro Advanced” along with other applications like “Java,” “Flash” “Firefox,” “Skype” and lots of other important desktop applications that your users utilize every day (and you want to make more secure.).